susantiyuni/zbmath-open-kg/README.md

 # Historically-Grounded Retrieval of Scholarly Research Beyond Citation

 We propose **historically-grounded retrieval**, a new paradigm for scholarly IR that shifts focus from popularity-based citation metrics to the historical and conceptual development of knowledge.
-To enable this, we built a large-scale, historically comprehensive knowledge graph from **zbMATH Open**, covering 250 years of mathematical research.
+To enable this, we built a large-scale, historically comprehensive knowledge graph from **zbMATH Open**, covering centuries of mathematical research.

 Built on the proposed paradigm and infrastructure, we formalize and implement four new IR tasks: